turksmathstuff/turksmathstuff.github.io/apcalcreview.md

 ### AP MC
 These are the real deal tests from previous years.
 You can find the following officially released to the public exams: 1988, 1998, and 2012.
 There's a pdf of exams from: 1969, 1973, 1985, 1988, 1993, 1997, and 1998.
 At some point you could buy the exams from 2003 and 2008 in paper format.
 From 2013-2016 you used to be able to get them on the AP Audit site in pdf form if you were an audit approved teacher.
 2017-2019 are pre-loaded into AP Classroom.
 I do not distribute any copies of these exams, so don't ask me!

-### If you can't get the books or the official AP practice...
+### If you can't get the books or the official AP practice tests
 You can substitute basically any practice exams with the ones that I've listed.
 For example, here's a link to [Amazon's results](https://www.amazon.com/s?k=ap+calculus+ab) for AP Calculus

 # Target your review.